nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `list`

 *Alternatively*, we are able to show only products that match one or more (tag, value) pairs.
+Values are case-sensitive.

+Tags and their values: `n:NAME` `c:CATEGORY` `e:EXPIRY_DATE` `p:PRICE` `d:DESCRIPTION`

 Format: `list [TAG:VALUE ...]`

+Examples:

-Example: `list n:Water`
+`list n:Water` lists all products that has Water as name.

+`list n:Bread e:01/04/2022` lists all products that has Bread as name and expiry date on 01/04/2022.

+`list e:01/05/2022` lists all products that has expiry date on 01/05/2022.

 ### Updating products : `update`